Skip to main content

 4. Save changes

-Test your new subdomain in the browser and update any social media bios and email signatures!
+Remember to test your new subdomain in the browser and update any social media bios and email signatures!

 Enable browser based bookings and payments with landing pages

-Every Clovo studio is given their own landing page accessible through their own subdomain on the clovo.app domain.
 This allows easy linking to your Clovo booking platform through platforms such as social networks, emails, and your website, giving potential clients a springboard from these platforms directly to purchasing a membership and making their first booking.

 To enable your landing page